lifedup/password-validation/README.md

 # Password validation
-Typescript password validation functions

-This will be turned into a package one day.
+Typescript password validation functions that will be turned into a package one day.

-This is to promote harder to breach and easier to remember passwords.
-This create very strict and easy to follow validation rules.
-Most users won't even know the majority of the rules.
+Promote harder to breach and easier to remember passwords.
+Create very strict but easy to follow validation rules that most users won't even know the depth of the rules.

 ## Threshold